Showing 1 to 8

 Provider: Joanna Briggs Institute

-Descriptions: Joanna Briggs Institute is an international, not-for-profit research and development organization specializing in Evidence-Based resources for nursing, midwifery, medicine, and allied health professionals.
+Descriptions: The Joanna Briggs Institute is an international, not-for-profit research and development organization specializing in evidence-based resources for nursing, midwifery, medicine, and allied health professionals.
 JBI offers resources designed for service providers, health professionals and consumers by connecting the best available international evidence to the point of care.
-An initiative and operational unit of Royal Adelaide Hospital and the University of Adelaide.
+The TMC Library does not have a subscription, but some resources here are open access.
+JBI is an initiative and operational unit of Royal Adelaide Hospital and the University of Adelaide.

 Keywords: allied health, clinical practice guidelines, evidence-based practice, nursing, partial open access, point-of-care, systematic reviews